morse-simulator/morse/doc/morse/user/beginner_tutorials/tutorial.rst

-Then you will make calls to predefined functions to create and configure the components necessary in your scene.
+Then you will make calls to predefined functions to create and configure the components required for your scene.

-MORSE knows three main **components**: the **robots**, the **sensors** and the **actuators** (the robots are mostly supports for sensors or actuators).
+MORSE knows three main **components**: the **robots**, the **sensors** and the **actuators** (the robots are mostly supports for sensors and actuators).

 All these components live in an **environment**, which may be any physics-enabled 3D model.

-The behaviour of these components can be altered by **modifiers** and their interactions with softwares running *outside* the simulator rely on **middlewares**.
+The behaviour of these components can be altered by **modifiers** and their interactions with software running *outside* the simulator rely on **middlewares**.

 Add a robot to the scene
 ++++++++++++++++++++++++

-The robot is the base where we will install other sensors and actuators.
+The robot is the basic component to which we add sensors and actuators.

 .. code-block:: python